LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2024-04-04-fangs-opening2.md

 Use this opening if:

-- Consistently using the damage threshold of [[Raging hunt]] is not a priority.
+- Consistently using the damage threshold of [[Ranging hunt]] is not a priority.
 - You want to gain many Powers to find useful effects and compensate for the lack of damage.
 - You don't want to use Majors.
 - You want to unlock high card plays and reclaim-one as soon as possible.